JosephMcArthur/rscvd-dev/volunteers.md

 layout: volunteers
 ---

-The RSCVD initiative is made available by the [IFLA Document Delivery and Resource Sharing Standing Committee](https://www.ifla.org/docdel) and generous help of volunteers around the world.
-In particular, Joe McArthur and the [Open Access Button](https://openaccessbutton.org) have provided valuable supports on creating the web page and the request form.
-The Open Access Button allows librarians to find materials they are looking for even without making the request.
+As the number of requests grows every hour, we need your help more than ever.

-We sincerely appreciate volunteers for their time and expertise.
+The RSCVD initiative is made available by the generous help of volunteers around the world.
+We sincerely thank and appreciate volunteers for their time and expertise.
 If you wish to join in volunteering for the initiative, please contact [ifladdrs@gmail.com](mailto:ifladdrs@gmail.com).
-As the number of requests grows every hour, we need your help more than ever.

-Below is the list of volunteers as of April 27th, 2020.
-And the [IFLA DDRS Standing Committee members](https://www.ifla.org/standing-committee/15) are also providing their expertise for starting and promoting the initiative and subsequently their resources for providing the materials requested.
+Below is the list of volunteers as of April 28th, 2020.

 **First Name**|**Second Name**|**Library**|**Country**
 :-----:|:-----:|:-----:|:-----: